 Jaclyn SYMES: At the outset this was examined by the parliamentary inquiry, and it was a recommendation that they made.
 That is what we went and consulted on, and the break-up reflects the seriousness of each of the conducts.
 In terms of coming back to what the inquiry found, they noted that requiring proof of both incitement and threat made the current offences complex and difficult to prosecute.
 That was certainly confirmed in my conversations with VicPol and was one of the reasons that people pointed to for such a small number of cases being progressed.
-The inquiry obviously recommended simplifying the offences and lowering the thresholds, and new offences have been separated into an incitement offence.
+The inquiry obviously recommended simplifying the offences and lowering the thresholds, and new offences have been separated into an incitement offence and a threat offence to cover a range of vilification conduct and improve the operability of the offences.
 Our hope is that this protects more Victorians from vilification.